By Wenguang Zhao, Sahan Wasala, and Tim Persoons

 Conclusion

-In this study, an analytical model was presented to analyse the aerodynamic performance of electronics cooling fans in a computationally efficient and accurate manner.
+In this study, an analytical model was presented to analyse the aerodynamic performance of electronic cooling fans in a computationally efficient and accurate manner.
 The model accounts for the actual fan geometry and the impact of tip clearance.
-This model was validated against experimental tests conducted on a standardised test facility, yielding a prediction error within 5% in the fan’s nominal working conditions.
+This model was validated against experimental tests conducted on a standardized test facility, yielding a prediction error within 5% in the fan’s nominal working conditions.
 Overall, the proposed analytical model can reasonably predict fan performance with an ultra-low computational cost.
-This model could be beneficial in accelerating and optimising the thermal-flow design of fancooled electronics systems, while also offering valuable insight into future noise control.
+This model could be beneficial in accelerating and optimizing the thermal-flow design of fan-cooled electronics systems, while also offering valuable insight into future noise control.

 References